DanielWen-Takuya/aiy-voice-development/README.md

 2018/04/09
 - Learning PostgreSQL in Python 3 : Psycopg2

+2018/04/11
+- set the trigger sound, the volume needs to be small in order not to be loud
+- play music by command or button, can be interrupted by pressing button

 # To-Do List
 - How can we get the reponse in text ?
-- Play a local music using aiy.audio
+- Play a local music using aiy.audio->Done，not using aiy.audio but subprocess
-- Set trigger sound
+- Set trigger sound->Done